Division algebra: Not necessarily associative division algebras

 This is a commutative, non-associative division algebra of dimension 2 over the reals, and has no unit element.
 There are infinitely many other non-isomorphic commutative, non-associative, finite-dimensional real divisional algebras, but they all have dimension 2.

 In fact, every finite-dimensional real commutative division algebra is either 1- or 2-dimensional.
 This is known as Hopf's theorem, and was proved in 1940.
 The proof uses methods from topology.
 Although a later proof was found using algebraic geometry, no direct algebraic proof is known.
 The fundamental theorem of algebra is a corollary of Hopf's theorem.

 Dropping the requirement of commutativity, Hopf generalized his result: Any finite-dimensional real division algebra must have dimension a power of 2.

 Later work showed that in fact, any finite-dimensional real division algebra must be of dimension 1, 2, 4, or 8.
 This was independently proved by Michel Kervaire and John Milnor in 1958, again using techniques of algebraic topology, in particular K-theory.
-Adolf Hurwitz had shown in 1898 that the identity $q\overline{q} = \text{sum of squares}$ held only for dimensions 1, 2, 4 and 8.
+Adolf Hurwitz had shown in 1898 that the identity q̅'̅q̅'̅'̅ = sum of squares held only for dimensions 1, 2, 4 and 8.
 (See Hurwitz's theorem.)
 The challenge of constructing a division algebra of three dimensions was tackled by several early mathematicians.
 Kenneth O. May surveyed these attempts in 1966.